The-AVR/AVR-2022/docs/content/peripheral-control-computer/test-the-pcc/_index.md

 ## PCC Tester

+Before, you launch the application, plug the PCC into your computer with a MicroUSB cable.
+The application will not recognize anything plugged in after it starts.
-Launch the application.
+Now, launch the application.
 You should be presented with a screen like this:

 ![VRC GUI Home Screen](2022-05-20-12-35-28.png)